Reference: Postulate Mechanics

 POSTULATE

-We sense this universe because it is substantial.
-It forms our entire consciousness.
-We are conscious of it because it has acquired a meaning.
-This meaning is provided by POSTULATES.
 Dictionaries define ‘postulate’ as a creative thought that is claimed to be true.
-It is then used as a basis for reasoning.
-For example, Einstein’s theory of relativity is based on the postulate, “The speed of light in a vacuum is constant for all observers, regardless of their motion.”
-This postulate has profound implications for our understanding of space and time.
-In general, a postulate brings clarity to what we sense.
-All scientific theories, philosophic rumination and religious faiths have begun with postulates.
+Therefore, postulates that are advanced are inherently taken for granted.
+The postulates are then used as a basis for reasoning.
+For example, a person takes himself for granted, so his basic self is a postulate.
+Einstein’s theory of relativity postulates, “The speed of light in a vacuum is constant for all observers, regardless of their motion.”
+The reasoning from this postulate then defines our scientific understanding of space and time.
 [Introduction]

 POSTULATE MECHANICS